-- St Clare's, Preston, and St Mary, Fernyhalgh, would merge into a new parish at an early date and the church of St Mary would be expected to cease to be used for Sunday/vigil Mass. - The church of St Mary, Fernyhalgh, would then be used as the church serving the shrine of Our Lady, Ladyewell. - LATER The new parish would link with St Gregory's, Preston, using both churches.
+- St Clare, Preston, and St Mary, Fernyhalgh, would merge into a new parish at an early date and the church of St Mary would be expected to cease to be used by the new parish for a Sunday/vigil Mass. - The church of St Mary, Fernyhalgh, would then be used as the church serving the shrine of Our Lady, Ladyewell, but with the permission of the Bishop and the priest chaplain to the shrine Sunday Mass could be celebrated in the church of St Mary for the time that it is pastorally sustainable. - LATER: The new parish would link with St Gregory's, Preston, using both churches.

-- This is a new proposal made following local information received in the initial consultation process. - It is now proposed that the presently linked parishes of St Teresa and St Joseph, both in Preston, should be merged with the parish of St Augustine and as a consequence of this the parish of St Gregory would be linked at a later time with the new parish of St Clare, Preston/St Mary, Fernyhalgh when a resident parish priest is no longer available to serve the parish of St Gregory. - A review of the proposal may take place later when more information is available about the needs of the new parish of St Clare/St Mary, Fernyhalgh and the parish of St Gregory. - A priest serving the deanery as chaplain to the Royal Preston Hospital and as an assistant priest resident within the parish should provide support particularly when this parish and the parish of St Gregory eventually need to share priestly services. - Responsibility for the Shrine of Our Lady at Ladyewell would need to be considered at a later date.
+- This is a proposal made following local information received in the initial consultation process. - It is now proposed that the presently linked parishes of St Teresa and St Joseph, both in Preston, should be merged with the parish of St Augustine and, as a consequence of this, the parish of St Gregory would be linked at a later time with the new parish of St Clare, Preston/St Mary, Fernyhalgh, when a resident parish priest is no longer available to serve the parish of St Gregory. - A review of the proposal may take place later when more information is available about the needs of the new parish of St Clare/St Mary, Fernyhalgh, and the parish of St Gregory. - A priest serving the deanery as chaplain to the Royal Preston Hospital and as an assistant priest resident within the parish should provide support particularly when this parish and the parish of St Gregory eventually need to share priestly services. - Responsibility for the Shrine of Our Lady at Ladyewell would need to be considered at a later date.

-Parish no. 41 The parish of St Gregory, Preston Existing parish LATER linked to parish no. 40 2006 Mass attendance : 275 2004/5/6 average sacramental index: 45
+Parish no. 41 The parish of St Gregory the Great, Preston Existing parish LATER linked to parish no. 40 2006 Mass attendance : 275 2004/5/6 average sacramental index: 45